 Understanding inclusive practices

-Inclusive education means that all learners are welcomed by their local early learning service and school, and are supported to play, learn, contribute, and participate in all aspects of life at the school or service.
+Inclusive education means that all learners are welcomed by their local education providers, and are supported to play, learn, contribute, and participate in all aspects of life at the school or service.

 On this page: